Home

 New training pitches and pitch renovation

-BSC YB, the canton of Bern and the municipalities of Ostermundigen and Bolligen, with the involvement of the city of Bern, have developed the idea of a regional football campus in Rörswil.
-They informed the media and public about this project at the end of April 2024.
-The regional football campus in Rörswil will include a football stadium with a capacity of 2,000 for the women's team and the oldest youth teams of BSC YB.
-In addition, eight training pitches - natural and artificial turf - are to be built.
-These will be available for competitive and school sports during the day and for amateur and youth sports in the evenings.
+BSC YB, the Canton of Bern and the municipalities of Ostermundigen and Bolligen, in collaboration with the City of Bern, developed a vision for a regional football campus in Rörswil.
+At the end of April 2024, they informed the media and the public about this project.
+The regional football campus in Rörswil is to include a football stadium with a capacity of 2,000 seats for the women's team and the oldest youth teams of BSC YB.
+In addition, eight training pitches – natural and artificial turf – are to be built.
+These should be available during the day for competitive and school sports and in the evenings for recreational and youth sports.
+As part of the Canton of Bern's legacy programme, the city of Bern received a mobile artificial turf pitch, which was laid on a hard court, creating more capacity for football training.

 Other projects of the Bern/Jura Football Association (FVBJ)

-The FVBJ is involved in a wide range of projects that highlight and promote the role of women in football.
-These include awareness-raising videos, workshops to promote girls and women in clubs, a club management course for female officials, networking events for women in football, the introduction of a women's referee programme, over-30s tournaments and goalkeeper training for women.
-At the same time, the ‘empowHER’ initiative is running in collaboration with the BASPO's 7x1 innovation lab with the aim of increasing the number of female coaches in football.
+The FVBJ was involved in a number of projects that highlighted and promoted the role of women in football in particular.
+These included awareness-raising videos, workshops to promote girls and women in clubs, a club management course for female officials, networking events for women in football, the introduction o fa women's referee programme, over-30s tournaments and goalkeeper training forwomen.

-These diverse projects are designed to promote enthusiasm for women's football and women in football and to strengthen gender equality in sport in the long term.
-The city of Bern is co-financing these projects and is using the momentum of Women's EURO 2025 to create a sustainable, sports-loving community and consolidate women's football in the region.
+These diverse projects were designed to promote enthusiasm for women's football and women in football and to strengthen gender equality in sport in the long term.
+The city of Bern co-financed these projects and used the momentum of Women's EURO 2025 to create a sustainable, sports-loving community and consolidate women's football in the region.
+More information about the projects can be found on the FVBJ website.

 Small infrastructure measures on football pitches in the city of Bern to promote girls' and women's football